Kashyapdevesh/Manga-Newsletter/README.md

 # Kashya's Newsletter

-This is a telegram bot which scrapes manga,manwha, manhua and webtoons and provides information regarding up and coming titles with huge potential
+This is a telegram bot which scrapes manga,manwha, manhua and webtoons and provides information regarding promising titles on weekly basis

-Join the telegram group to get weekly updates: https://t.me/+7qn27AYiREo3M2Y1
+Join the telegram group to get automated weekly updates: https://t.me/+7qn27AYiREo3M2Y1

 ## Milestones